-Serving Hillsboro OR | Beaverton | Forest Grove | North Plains
+Serving Hillsboro | Beaverton | Forest Grove | North Plains

 In Oregon, it’s usually considered a given that a bicycle is to be operated at the far right side of the road.
 But in Portland, given the wide variety of roadways, bike lanes, sidewalks and bike boulevards, what exactly determines where a bicyclist should ride?
-A “roadway” is typically restricted to lanes that are designated for travel, but what does that mean for bicyclists?
+A roadway is typically restricted to lanes that are designated for travel, but what does that mean for bicyclists?
 In Oregon, a bicyclist is never required to move out of the roadway.
 Generally, a roadway does not include the area of a street where parking is permitted, and it never includes sidewalks.
 Therefore, a bicyclist is not required to move into a portion of the road designated for parking or a sidewalk area to allow vehicles to pass.
 If you or a loved one was involved in a bicycle accident with a vehicle, the Law Offices of Matthew H. Kehoe is an exceptional bicycle injury law firm.
 Get an experienced bicycle accident lawyer on your side by calling us today!

 Oregon Revised Statutes (ORS) and Due CareTraffic laws in Oregon are constantly changing and evolving, and they often do not address specific circumstances that can arise when bicycles and motor vehicles mix.
 Both vehicle operators and bicyclists are responsible for sharing the roadway in a safe manner.
 This is where the Oregon Revised Statutes (ORS) and a term referred to as “due care” come into play.
-“Due care” can be described as the efforts made by an ordinary person to avoid causing harm to another person.
-Taking the circumstances into account, the Oregon Revised Statues state the responsibilities to exercise due care of those sharing the roadway, which in Oregon includes vehicles, scooters, motorcycles, bicycles, and even pedestrians.
+Due care can be described as the efforts made by an ordinary person to avoid causing harm to another person.
+Taking the circumstances into account, the Oregon Revised Statutes state the responsibilities to exercise due care of those sharing the roadway, which in Oregon includes vehicles, scooters, motorcycles, bicycles, and even pedestrians.
 For more information on these traffic laws, our bicycle injury law firm can help.

-- Motor vehicle drivers must be aware of bicyclists on the roadway, on sidewalks and in bike lanes at all times.
+- Motor vehicle drivers must be aware of bicyclists on the roadway, on sidewalks, and in bike lanes at all times.

 - Drivers must be extra cautious at intersections and when turning to ensure that bicyclists are not in their paths of travel.